-Yesterday I jumped on the train to Leeds, not to catch the start of the Tour de France, but for something much more impactful – at least in terms of the future of healthcare.
+Yesterday I jumped on the train to Leeds, not to catch the start of the Tour de France, but for something much more impactful—at least in terms of the future of healthcare.

 Time for the lightning round!

 Now, consider that the number of people using these devices is going to grow.
-Both Apple and Google are releasing health platforms, and as we all know, once Apple launch something, it tends to become ‘normal’ and go very mainstream.
-So we expect self-tracking to move from a minority user-base to the majority of everyday people.
+Both Apple and Google are releasing health platforms, and as we all know, once Apple launch something, it tends to become ‘normal’ and go mainstream.
+So, we expect self-tracking to move from a minority user base to the majority of everyday people.
 Imagine all this body data in one database.
 How powerful would that be for researchers, the NHS or even private companies that may be willing to pay for the data?
 With strict data privacy and clear licenses of ownership, it may well be possible to have the largest research sample in the world, via a crowdsourced network of self-trackers.

 How can you get involved?